suntorytime/sake-dashboard/README.md

 At root directory, run "rspec" from command line

 ## Side notes
 Environment variables/file not uploaded to Github, so app will not run unless those are applied.
+Likewise, test suite will not run unless environment variables applied.

 ## Screenshots
 ![alt tag](screenshot.png)